catalyst-cloud/catalystcloud-docs/source/getting-started/regions.rst

 place over either our wide area network or the Internet when allowed by your security groups and network configuration.

-Resources are not replicated automatically across regions unless you do so.
+With the exception of object storage, resources are not replicated automatically across regions unless you do so.
 This provides customers the flexibility to introduce replication where required and to fail-over resources independently when needed.
-The only exception to this is object replication which will, over time, ensure that there is a copy of every object replicated across all three regions.

 ****************
 Changing regions